 What ESD applications are required?

-- Approval for School Attendance is mandatory if you are receiving UI benefits and attending school, even if attendance is part-time and the course(s) are online or in the evenings.
+- Approval for Student Eligibility is mandatory if you are receiving UI benefits and attending school, even if attendance is part-time and the courses are online or in the evenings.

 - CAT and TB applications are optional, but unless ESD waives the requirement you’ll need to continue to be available for work.
 If you turn down employment without having CAT or TB approval, ESD could require repayment of UI benefits paid during your training.

 - After you attend the workshop, you will be able to submit your completed CAT/TB application for review.

 If approved for CAT, Employment Security will ask for progress reports approximately every six weeks to see how you are doing in school.